“Field of Dreams” TV Show Declines State Grant, Won’t Film in Iowa - NewsBreak

 Iowa Farmland Values Hit Record High

-(Ames, IA) — The value of Iowa farmland has hit a new high.
-Iowa State University’s Center for Agricultural and Rural Development finds values are up 17-percent, to eleven-thousand-411 dollars per acre.
-Researchers say that’s after values rose 29-percent during the previous year.
-Factors in the hike include commodity prices, limited land supply, and low interest rates thru the summer.
+(Ames, IA) -- The value of Iowa farmland has hit a new high.
+Iowa State University's Center for Agricultural and Rural Development finds values are up 17 percent, to $11,411 per acre.
+Researchers say that's after values rose 29 percent during the previous year.
+When adjusting for inflation, the 2022...

 Strong Storm System to Move Through Iowa Today Through Late Week, Details Here